TuxCoding/ThunderOverlay/README.md

 * OBS 31+
     * Project uses CSS nesting which the browser inside OBS in older version doesn't support
-* Use the full game client -> don't have game quality set to minimal
+* Use the full game client (don't have game quality set to minimal)
-    * Otherwise the web server from War Thunder accessible under `http://localhost:9111` doesn't run
+    * The web server accessible under `http://localhost:9111` from the game client is only provided by the full client version.

 ## Installation